Achuyat-Joy/Achuyat-Joy/README.md

-### I am an aspiring data analyst, currently learning the hacks to make it more efficient.
+### I am JOY, an aspiring data analyst, currently learning the hacks to make it more efficient.
 Love to solve problems to look it cool on screen.
 Looking for any project to work on.
 <br>
 I am good with <strong>SQL, Excel and Tableau/Power BI</strong> or any given required task.